 That’s my take!

-What are some telephone etiquette tips you wish other people put into practice?
+What are some phone etiquette tips you wish other people put into practice?

 Do you happen to do something annoying on the phone and had not realized you were doing it?
 I confess I’m guilty of sending long texts ;-), a bunch of texts, and probably a few other things too!